Essential Pet Vaccinations

 Bivalent Canine Influenza Vaccine

-Due to the recent canine influenza outbreak, we’re now offering a bivalent CIV vaccine to protect pets from both the H3N2 and H3N8 strains of the canine influenza virus.
-This vaccine is just as effective, and requires only one sequential booster 3 weeks after the initial injection.
+We offer a bivalent CIV vaccine to protect pets from both the H3N2 and H3N8 strains of the canine influenza virus.
+This vaccine is just as effective and requires only one sequential booster 3 weeks after the initial injection.

 Canine influenza is a highly contagious virus with symptoms that include discharge from the eyes and nose, coughing, and an elevated temperature.
 Canine flu can survive on surfaces for up to 48 hours.
 To schedule your pet for the bivalent CIV vaccine or have them treated, contact our office as soon as possible.